beaukinstler/fswd-item-catelog2-with-pg/README.md

 	- Using `sudo su postgres` to get access, i used this command

 			psql -d catalog -c "GRANT ALL PRIVILEGES ON DATABASE catalog TO catalog;"
-	- To change the app from using SQLite to PostgreSQL, it had to chagne the SQLAlchemy engine setup.
+	- To change the app from using SQLite to PostgreSQL, I needed to change the SQLAlchemy engine setup.
 I load my connection string from a json file, but essentially its this:

 			postgresql+psycopg2://catalog:<password>@localhost/<database_name>